-If the question were ever to be raised as to what is the best means of getting around the city of New York, the answer would inadvertently be “on foot,” thanks mainly due to the fairly heavy traffic present round-the-clock on the city streets.
-The subway system is a convenient option as well, extending throughout the Manhattan region and into the boroughs of New York.
-It is highly unadvisable to travel by your own car since traffic tends to be heavy.
-Taking a taxi is the best way to reach the city from the two international airports.
-Buses make for another affordable means of getting around the city but the fact that they have to traverse streets already teeming with slow-moving cars makes the journey a not-so-pleasant one.
-Moreover, they can prove to be more of a hassle than a help since multiple transfers are involved that may lead to an eventual gridlock.
+If you were ever asked what is the best way to get around New York City, the answer would inadvertently be “walking”, mainly due to the heavy traffic that is present on the city’s streets 24 hours a day.
+The subway system is also a convenient option, extending throughout the Manhattan area and into the boroughs of New York.
+It is highly unadvisable to travel in your own car as traffic tends to be heavy.
+Taxis are the best way to get around the city from the two international airports.
+Buses are another inexpensive way to get around the city, but the fact that they have to travel through streets already teeming with slow-moving cars makes the journey less than pleasant.
+They can also be more of a hassle than a help, as they require multiple transfers, which can lead to traffic jams.

-Getting around the city by means of public transportation can prove to be very easy; on the other hand, it can be made extremely adventurous as well for those looking for it in the right place.
-Let us now take a look at the various means of public transportation in New York.
+Getting around the city by public transport can be very easy, but it can also be very adventurous for those who know where to look.
+Let us now take a look at the various means of public transport in New York.

 New York Subway

-Visitors and citizens alike descend underground in order to avail the subway service.
-Available round-the-clock, it is an efficient and inexpensive means of getting around with the base fare for every ride being a minimal $2.50.
-A MetroCard can be bought from almost every station while there are machines that also accept credit cards.
-For those planning a longer travel on the New York City subway, a 7-day pass would be a better option with unlimited rides available for a week from the very first day of usage.These passes cost a minimal amount of $30.
+Visitors and residents alike descend underground to take advantage of the metro.
+Available 24 hours a day, it is an efficient and inexpensive way to get around, with a minimum basic fare of $2.50 per trip.
+A MetroCard can be purchased at almost any station, and there are machines that accept credit cards.
+For those planning a longer trip on the New York City subway, a 7-day pass would be a better option, with unlimited travel for a week from the first day of use, costing a minimum of $30.

 Bus service in New York

-Available at a flat rate of $2.50 for every ride, bus rides are extremely appealing to the visitors who wish to get an above-the-ground view of New York City.
-MetroCard is accepted on buses as well and is better than paying cash since drivers neither accept dollar bills nor are in favor of returning change.
-One of the greatest aspects of using these cards aboard the MTA buses is that in case you are required to transfer to the Subway or to a bus on some different route within two hours of your initial ride, the former will be available for free.
-The fact that they often tend to get stuck in traffic congestions is one of the more unpleasant features of riding a bus in New York City.
+At a flat rate of $2.50 per trip, bus travel is a great way for visitors to get an above-ground view of New York City.
+MetroCard is also accepted on buses and is a better alternative to paying cash as drivers do not accept dollar bills or give change.
+One of the best aspects of using these cards on MTA buses is that if you need to transfer to the subway or a bus on a different route within two hours of your initial ride, the former is free.
+The fact that they often get stuck in traffic is one of the more unpleasant aspects of taking a bus in New York City.

 Taxi service in New York

-For those who are heading to one of the five boroughs of New York, it is important they have a clear idea of where they are going.
-Many drivers often claim they are not well acquainted with certain destinations is Queens and Brooklyn simply because they do not intend to drive down over there.
-These people are bound by law to take you wherever you want them to so if they refuse, you can simply note down their medallion number and name, and report the same to the Limousine and Taxi Commission of New York.
+For those travelling to one of New York’s five boroughs, it is important to have a clear idea of where you are going.
+Many drivers often claim to be unfamiliar with certain destinations in Queens and Brooklyn, simply because they do not intend to go there.
+These people are required by law to take you wherever you want them to, so if they refuse, you can simply note down their medallion number and name and report it to the Limousine and Taxi Commission of New York.

 Roosevelt Island Tram

-One swipe of your MetroCard and you will be off on the Roosevelt Island Tram, getting an aerial view of Midtown East.
-The tram follows the path down from Manhattan (59th Street and Second Avenue) to the Roosevelt Island located in the East River between Queens and Manhattan.
-It began operations in early 1900s and would carry passengers half-way down to the Queensboro Bridge.
+One swipe of your MetroCard and you can hop on the Roosevelt Island Tram for an aerial view of Midtown East.
+The tram runs from Manhattan (59th Street and Second Avenue) down to Roosevelt Island, which lies in the East River between Queens and Manhattan.
+It began operating in the early 1900s and would carry passengers halfway to the Queensboro Bridge.
 From there they would have to take an elevator down to the island.
-The service, however, has been extended and it ferries as many as two million riders on a weekly basis.
-While it operates from 6 a.m. to 3:30 a.m. on Fridays and Saturdays, the Island Tram service runs from 6 a.m. to 2 a.m. on other days of the week.
+However, the service has been expanded and now carries up to two million passengers a week.
+While on Fridays and Saturdays it runs from 6am to 3.30am, on other days of the week the Island Tram runs from 6am to 2am.

-Driving is one thing that everyone should look to avoid in New York as far as possible.
-Not only is the traffic appalling but also parking fees are expensive, provided you manage to find one in the first place.
-Moreover, a gas station is hard to locate when you need one.
-The New Yorkers themselves provide a cue for the situation by not driving around the streets themselves.
-And if they are unable to get around on their own vehicles, it is unlikely the visitors will be able to do so.
-Nevertheless, interested people can find car rental services at the JFK and LGA Airports.
+Driving is one thing that everyone should try to avoid in New York.
+Not only is the traffic terrible, but parking is expensive, if you can find one at all.
+A petrol station is also hard to find when you need one.
+The New Yorkers themselves give an indication of the situation by not driving around the streets.
+And if they cannot get around in their own vehicles, visitors are unlikely to be able to.
+However, there are car rental agencies at JFK and LGA airports.